GrantStenger/grantstenger.com/README.md

 ## Contact

-For any inquiries or feedback, please reach out to me:
+If you have any questions or feedback, feel free to reach out to me:

 - Twitter: [@GrantStenger](https://x.com/GrantStenger)
 - LinkedIn: [Grant Stenger](https://www.linkedin.com/in/grant-stenger/)